 Reports of natural disasters can spark an excessive fear for family safety in some young children.
 Listen for comments or questions from the children in your program about what’s going on.
 The best way to find out what they have heard is to listen for any fears or worries expressed directly, through drawings, or through play.
 It’s important to listen to each child carefully and tailor discussions to each little one’s worries.
-When responding, consider not only the child’s age but also how sensitive oreasily scared she is in general.
+When responding, consider not only the child’s age but also how sensitive or easily scared the child is in general.

 Younger children (under age 8) have trouble distinguishing make-believe from reality, especially since they see both on TV.
 Some images can be frightening and seem extremely close to home, even if they are actually far away.
 Discourage parents from watching these events on television when their children are awake.

-If a child seems afraid as a result of having seen these images, acknowledge her very real fears and reassure her that she and the rest of her family are safe.
+If any children seem afraid as a result of having seen these images, acknowledge their very real fears and reassure them that they and the rest of their families are safe.
 Explain that natural disasters are rare and that there is very little chance that your town will be affected by a similar event.
-Answer questions honestly,calmly, and clearly, but don’t go into unnecessary detail.
+Answer questions honestly, calmly, and clearly, but don’t go into unnecessary detail.